0chain/zwalletcli/README.md

     ./zwallet
 Response

-    zwallet  is to store, send and execute smart contract on 0Chain platform.
+    Use ZWallet to store, send tokens and execute smart contract on 0Chain platform.
     Complete documentation is available at https://0chain.net

     Usage: